Fahad123k/todo-api/README.md

 ## features

---Add new todos
+-Add new todos
---Delete todos  but post method
+-Delete todos  but post method
 --Edit on dummy call ny put method
 --Check and un check yours todos which is complited --Easly you can add new todo